yunsemr/eccemerrin/Experiments/Model EXP.md

 In each experiments we remove existing parts or add parts to existing code.

-For simplicity, we will explain the two most promising models for each training data.

 * Models trained on _STEADmini_ :
   * Salvation
   * Genesis